cpp-lln-lab/labMONSTER/README.md

 Are you in the UCLouvain network or using a VPN to connect as-if you are within the UCLouvain network?
 Check [how to use UCLouvain VPN here](https://intranet.uclouvain.be/fr/myucl/services-informatiques/vpn.html)

+Check whether IP address has changed via `ip route` on the monster.
+It should be the 3rd address printed.

 ### How do I know if there is HD space on the computer?

 run `df -h` on a terminal, volumes of interests are: